Nutrients in the lake fertilize algae. Too much algae can turn the water green.

 - Two main nutrients are phosphorus and nitrogen.

-- In freshwater lakes, phosphorus promotes the growth of algae, microscopic floating plants (phytoplankton)and rooted aquatic plants.
+- In freshwater lakes, phosphorus and nitrogen promote the growth of algae, microscopic floating plants (phytoplankton), and rooted aquatic plants.

 - Nutrients along with sediments cause lakes to age.

 - The natural aging process (eutrophication) can take centuries.